a-aminoglutaric acid, glutamate

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-You should not take high doses of individual amino acids for long periods of time.
+You shouldn't take high doses of single amino acids for long periods of time.

 Women who are pregnant or breastfeeding shouldn’t use glutamic acid supplements.

 Don't take glutamic acid supplements if you:

 If you take too much glutamic acid, you may get systemic acidosis.